stephaneVercouillieBMID/slate/source/index.html.md

 In order to trigger this flow, the following conditions MUST be met:
 - The Authorization Request is sent to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`
-- The itsme App and your App (or the mobile browser sending the Authoriza
+- The itsme App and your App (or the mobile browser sending the Authorization Request

  .